artur-rios/personal-blog/README.md

  ┃ ┃ ┗ 📜custom.js

 There's three main folders on the src.
 These are "en", where the source files for the English version of the blog are found, the "pt", where you can find the files for the portuguese version and, the \_static, where the static files used on both versions are.
 The static files include, custom css, JavaScript code and images.
-Each of the blog version source folders, contains a "blog" folder, where the blog posts are stored, organized by year and month of publication, a "\_templates" folder with html snippets used accross the blog, "About"and "Index" pages, and the configuration file.
+Each of the blog version source folders, contains a "blog" folder, where the blog posts are stored, organized by year and month of publication, a "\_templates" folder with html snippets used accross the blog, "About" and "Index" pages, and the configuration file.

 ## Configuration